 Finally, we evaluate sketching algorithms.
-The advantage of sketches is that they support deletions, and hence are the only alternative in fully dynamic environments (that is, cases where there is a large number of deletions and insertions).
+The advantage of sketches is that they support deletions, and hence are the only alternative in fully dynamic environments.
 This comes at the cost of increased space consumption and slower update performance.
-We run the same set of experiments, using a default value of z = 1.0 and $\phi = 0.001$.
-Recall that the algorithms all take a parameter b which determines the "fan-out" of a hierarchy used to search for the frequent items.
-This parameter b is usually chosen to be a power of 2 for efficiency.
-We compared various values of b, as shown in Figure 11.
-Subsequently, we use a hierarchy with b = 16 for all algorithms, since this seems to offer the the best tradeoff between speed, size and precision.
-The sketch depth is set to d = 4 throughout, and the width to $w=2/\phi$, based on the analysis of the COUNTMIN sketch.
+We run the same set of experiments, using a default value of z=1.0 and $\phi=0.001$.
+We used a hierarchy with b=16 for all algorithms, after running experiments with several values and choosing the best tradeoff between speed, size and precision (details are omitted due to lack of space).
+The sketch depth is set to d=4 throughout, and the width to $w=2/\phi$, based on the analysis of the COUNTMIN sketch.
 This keeps the space of CS and CMH relatively close, and CGT constant factors larger.

-Fig. 11 Performance of sketch algorithms on synthetic data, for various granularities
+Figure 7: Performance of quantile algorithms on synthetic data